The United States

 ‘Trumpism’ faces its first broad domestic electoral test in November's midterms.

-- Will the electoral need to keep the US economy humming along blunt Trump's enthusiasm for a trade war with China and giving North Korea ‘a bloody nose’?
+- Will the electoral need to keep the US economy humming along blunt Trump's enthusiasm for trade wars with allies and adversaries alike?

 - How much scope is there for further deregulatory moves and judicial appointments to enshrine the conservative agenda?

 - Will the #MeToo anti-sexual harassment movement develop into a broader social movement for women's rights and equality with political consequences?

 - Can China's President Xi Jinping and Russia's President Vladimir Putin take further advantage of US withdrawal from shaping multilateral global governance, international trade and security?

 Andrew W Mellon Professor of American GovernmentUniversity of Oxford

 Associate Professor, Director of External AffairsUniversity of Warwick